gllrmzndm/Installing_Linux_on_ThinkPad_E585/Installing_Ubuntu_on_E585.md

 ## Installing Ubuntu

-1. After inserting pendrive and turning on your laptop make sure to press F12 during boot and select your pendrive or Ubuntu installation.
+1. After inserting USB flash drive and turning on your laptop make sure to **press F12** during boot and select your USB flash drive or Ubuntu installation.
 2. **make sure to hold or press SHIFT a couple of times to enter the GRUB menu.**
-3. Highlight "Installing Ubuntu"
+3. Highlight "**Installing Ubuntu**"
-4. Press the "e" key on your keyboard to edit.
+4. Press the "**e**" key on your keyboard to edit.
 5. add without quotes "**ivrs_ioapic (32)=00:14.0**" to the list.
 6.